AI Video Templates | Create Videos Quickly with HeyGen

-Create impressive videos in minutes using HeyGen’s library of more than 700 AI video templates.
-Each template gives you a fast way to produce high-quality, scroll-stopping content without any editing experience.
+Create impressive videos in minutes using HeyGen’s library of over 700 AI video templates.
+Each template gives you a quick way to produce high-quality, scroll-stopping content without any editing experience.
 More than 85,000 creators and teams already trust HeyGen to simplify and speed up their video creation process.

-Want your videos to look natural, with voices and lip movement in sync, without spending hours in an editor?
-HeyGen’s AI-powered lip sync aligns speech with mouth movement automatically, whether you are using AI avatars or real footage.
+Want your videos to look natural, with voices and lip movement perfectly in sync, without spending hours in an editor?
+HeyGen’s AI-powered lip sync automatically aligns speech with mouth movement, whether you are using AI avatars or real footage.

 Best Practices for AI Lip-Syncing